MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-list-pages.md

 ## About the list page

-You design list pages when you want to provide users with a collection of data, enabling them to get an overview of and find entities to work with, such as customer, vendors, or sales orders.
-Typically, a list page will in-turn link to an associated card page that lets users view or modify specific entities in the list.
+You design list pages when you want to provide users with a collection of data, enabling them to get an overview of and find entities to work with, such as customers, vendors, or sales orders.
+Typically, a list page will link to an associated card page that lets users view or modify specific entities in the list.

 There are different ways to incorporate a list page into that application: